intel/webapps-wordswarm/README.md

 # SOUNDS
 Credits for the sounds in the `app/audio` directory are as follows:

-* BeesAppear.wav, ChooseWord.wav, HoneyDrip.wav, Intro_Vo_WordSwarm_R2_Shortened_02.wav, NegativeBuzzer.wav, ThemeMusic.wav, UncoverHoneyComb.wav, WinGame.wav<br/>
+* EqualitySign_R2.ogg, GeneralButtonPress_R2.ogg<br/>
-These files were created by Intel Corp. and are licensed under the Creative Commons Attribution 3.0 license.<br/>
+These files were created by Intel Corp. and are licensed under the creative Commons Attribution 3.0 license<br/>
 http://creativecommons.org/licenses/by/3.0/us/

+# KNOWN ISSUES
+1) Using the Nth Root function will place the result in both the main entry and current formula areas.
+The result itself is correct.